 How to Say It: AL-e-stayr

 Behind the Name: The Gaelic form of Alexander, Alastair means "defender of mankind."
-It has a reputation as posh and sophisticated, though it also feels playful.
+It has a reputation as being posh and sophisticated, though it also feels playful.

 Similar Scottish Baby Names: Blair, Sinclair, and Rhiannon